-1. Ruth believes we’re on the brink of a new moral era.
-What do you think of her prophecy?
-Do you think that our ideas of responsibility will change now that we immediately see the consequences of our actions?
+1. Ruth thinks we’re on the brink of a new moral era.
+Do you think our notions of responsibility are changing now that we can immediately see the consequences of our actions?

-2. Ruth thinks that what we want completely determines what we allow ourselves to think.
+2. Ruth thinks what we want determines what we permit ourselves to think.
 Do you agree?
-If so, why does Ruth believe as she does?

-3. Why do you think she decides to speak out at the Folk Fest?
-Why speak out at all?
-Is she crazy?
-If so, to what extent?
+3. Why do you think Ruth decided to speak out at the Folk Fest?

-4. The narrator, Con Manos, considers himself easy to dislike.
-Do you agree?
+4. The narrator, Con Manos, considers himself unlikeable.
 Do you like or trust him?

-6. If Con Manos and Ruth Askew are both aspects of the author, what might be their actual relationship to each other?
-What’s the actual purpose of Con’s report?
+6. What’s the purpose of Con’s report?
 Who is it for?

-7. Con Manos describes the current division in philosophy between those who believe in objective truth and those who think that what we call reality is inextricably involved with the human mind.
-Do you agree with one side or the other of the debate?
+7. Con Manos outlines the current division between those who believe in objective truth and those who think what we call reality is inextricably involved with the human mind.
+Do you agree with one side or the other of this debate?

 8. Worthy suggests that the greatness of an idea depends on timing and context.
 Do you agree?
-Are some statements in the novel deliberately thrown away, and if so, which ones?
-Does that make them seem less profound?
+Some statements in the novel are deliberately thrown away; does that make them seem less profound?

 12. Jimmy Manetti is presented as a very ordinary man.
-Is evil usually dull, even stupid?
+Are evil people often dull?
+Why?

 13. Is Thom Askew an admirable man?
-Did you think him charming or manipulative?
-Is he a brilliant politician?
+Did you think him more charming or manipulative?
 Is he a true romantic?
-What exactly does that mean?

-14. Margery Haskell decides to embrace a conspiracy theory, in part influenced by her personal experience.
+14. Margery Haskell decides to embrace what many would consider a conspiracy theory.
 Do you think her justified?